Houdini MC can (simultaneously or not) manage the following audio output categories:

 The secondary escape room audio output is responsible for

 - Audio Clues

-The 2 available channels can operate in parallel, and each channel may or may not reproduce more than one audio categories at the same time.
+The 2 available channels can operate in parallel, and each channel may or may not reproduce more than one audio category at the same time.

-In other words, you can connect up to 2 different set of speakers, and forward the sound, based on the category it belongs to a specific sound destination.
-Of course, one can use one set of speakers and forward all the sounds on the same destination (merge the 2 channels)
+In other words, you can connect up to 2 different sets of speakers, and forward the sound, based on the category it belongs to a specific sound destination.
+Of course, one can use one set of speakers and forward all the sounds to the same destination (merge the 2 channels)

 Go on <Settings->Audio> menu and select a target destination for each sound channel: